mag49/PIZZA-PALACE/README.md

-Setup Instructions
+## Setup Instructions

-Open terminal and type >>> git clone https://github.com/ibrahnerd7/pizza_hub.git to clone this project.You can also download it manually
+Open terminal and type >>> git clone https://github.com/mag49/PIZZA-PALACE.git  to clone this project.
-After having a local copy navigate to me folder by >> cd pizza palace Open the folder in your favourite editor for atom >>atom . for visual studio code >> code .
+Navigate to me folder by >> cd pizza palace
+Open the folder in your favourite editor for atom >>atom . for visual studio code >> code .
 To run the website in your browser >> browser-name index.html

-Technologies Used
+## Technologies Used

+HTML5
+Javascript
-HTML5-Used the box model to provide some responsiveness CSS3-Included state of the art styles and a blending color scheme. -Bootstrap4 -For mobile first web design jQuery-For website interactions
+CSS3-Included state of the art styles and a blending color scheme.
-Bootstrap
+Bootstrap4 -For mobile first web design jQuery-For website interactions

-Contact Information
+## Contact Information
 Email -ciru930@gmail.com

-Contribution
+## Contribution
 In case of any issues drop it at https://github.com/mag49/PIZZA-PALACE.git Ideas and Contributions are to be pushed by creating a pull request at https://github.com/mag49/PIZZA-PALACE.git